MicrosoftDocs/sql-docs/azure-sql/virtual-machines/windows/pricing-guidance.md

 | **Free passive secondary replica** | Another benefit of bringing your own license is the [free licensing for one passive secondary replica](https://azure.microsoft.com/pricing/licensing-faq/) for high availability and one passive secondary for disaster recovery per SQL Server.
 This cuts the licensing cost of a highly available SQL Server deployment (for example, using Always On availability groups) by more than half. |

 > [!NOTE]
-> As of November 2022, it is now possible to use free licensing for one passive secondary replica for high availability and one passive secondary replica for disaster recovery when using [pay-as-you-go licensing as well as AHB](https://cloudblogs.microsoft.com/sqlserver/2022/11/16/new-sql-server-on-azure-virtual-machines-and-azure-sql-managed-instance-dr-benefits/).
+> As of November 2022, it's possible to use free licensing for one passive secondary replica for high availability and one passive secondary replica for disaster recovery when using [pay-as-you-go licensing as well as AHB](https://cloudblogs.microsoft.com/sqlserver/2022/11/16/new-sql-server-on-azure-virtual-machines-and-azure-sql-managed-instance-dr-benefits/).

 ## Reduce costs